-The PCI Compliance Report helps your organization to meet the Payment Card Industry Data Security Standard (PCI DSS).
+A PCI Compliance Report helps your organization meet the Payment Card Industry Data Security Standard (PCI DSS).

 - As the PCI DSS Report includes all technical details, it mainly addresses the needs of developers and IT personnel.
 The report primarily presents a summary of the overall security posture.